 xConnect supports the following providers:

-Solr is the default search provider for on-premise or IaaS deployments performed by the Sitecore Installation Framework.
+Azure Search is the default search provider in Azure, and Solr is the default search provider for on-premise or IaaS deployments performed by the Sitecore Installation Framework.
 SQL is the default xDB Collection database provider for all deployments.

 xConnect implements the oData protocol

 xConnect implements the oData protocol.
 The oData protocol defines a set of standards for building and consuming RESTful APIs.
 Visit the oData website to find out more.
 By oData convention, the service root is:

 http://[xconnecthost]:[port]/odata.
 You can view the complete oData schema for xConnect at:

 xConnect only supports the oData JSON format.

 In Sitecore 9.0 and later, the web tracker submits interaction data to xConnect rather than accessing the xDB directly.
 Refer to the Web Tracking documentation for more information about the relationship between the Tracker API (including

 ContactRepository) and the xConnect Client API on a Content Delivery Server.

 You often use xConnect together with the Reference Data service.
 Every interaction in the xDB contains ID references to marketing definitions such as campaigns, events, and venues.
 These marketing definitions are created and maintained in the Content Management environment, then to the Reference Data service.